ontocord/mixturevitae/README.md

 We use Megatron-LM as our training framework.
 Please follow the setup instructions from the repository to:
 - Create a Python environment
 - Install required dependencies

+## Data Curation
+The script containing the data curation pipeline that processes raw text data from multiple sources (Common-Pile, curated datasets, FineFine, Nemo, MAGA, txt360) is in `process_data` folder.

+### Synthetic Math Word Problems
+The script for generating math word problems is in the `math_word_problems` folder.
+Specifically, `math_word_problems/generate_math.py` creates synthetic math word problems.

+## Decontamination
+The decontamination scripts are provided in the `decontamination` folder.

 ## Tokenization